markuta/add.re/index.md

 layout: default
 ---

-Add.re provides **MAC Address Search** and supports various output formats, intended for IT nerds.
+Add.re provides **MAC Address Search** and supports various output formats, intended for IT professionals.
-All records are provided by the IEEE Registration Authority which is updated regularly.
+All records are provided by the IEEE Registration Authority.

 #### Why Add.re domain name?
 Simple really, it's three characters long and somewhat resembles address or addr as in the `ip addr` Linux command.